Diet in advanced cancer

-Nutritional problems may get worse when your cancer gets more advanced.
+Problems with eating and drinking may get worse when your cancer gets more advanced.
 The causes may be the same as those in people with earlier stage cancer but a few problems are more common in the advanced stages.
 These are

 Sometimes a cancer in the abdominal area, such as ovarian cancer or stomach cancer, can grow so that it partly or completely blocks the bowel.
 Your doctor may call this a bowel obstruction.
 The waste from food you have digested cannot get past the blockage.
 This will cause quite a few symptoms such as

 - Feeling bloated and full

 There are several ways of dealing with a blocked bowel.
 You may have

 - A drip, and a tube into your nose

 - A tube into your bowel to relieve the blockage

 - Octreotide to help stop fluid build up

 If you have a completely blocked bowel you will need to be admitted to hospital and stop eating and drinking until your bowel is working normally again.
 This means you will need to have fluids through a drip into a vein (intravenously).
 This is to make sure that you don’t get dehydrated.
 You will also need to have a tube into your nose and down into your stomach (a nasogastric tube or NG tube) to drain fluids and stop you feeling sick.
 This treatment gives your bowel time to rest.
 Sometimes, with rest, swelling in the bowel can go down and this can fix the blockage, but not always.